MartynDavis/moment-timezone-diff/DOCUMENTATION.md

 	Environment.update(Object value, String timezone, [String name]);

 Updates the current moment and timezone values for the given date/time *value*, *timezone* and *name*.

-If name is not specified, the *timezone* value is used.
+If name is not specified, then the name is looked up within the environment's DateTimeElements object.
+If the environment's DateTimeElements object is not defined, then name is set to the timezone value.

 The *value* value can be either of the following: